davidmorton0/LondonInfo/README.md

 # README

-A sample set of information pages about London made using Ruby on Rails to test static web pages
+A sample set of information pages about London made using Ruby on Rails to test static web pages.

+A production version can be seen here: https://secret-caverns-78302.herokuapp.com/home

 ## Getting started